 Be sure to keep an eye on the wound.
 If it doesn’t improve or if signs of infection develop or worsen, it’s best to go see a doctor for more help.

-How To Make Echinacea Paste (Fresh or Dried)
+How To Make Echinacea Paste for Infections

 When it comes to making echinacea paste for wounds, you can use fresh or dried echinacea.
 Fresh will probably be most effective as it will retain the majority of its beneficial properties.
 However, if you don’t have fresh echinacea on hand, I wouldn’t hesitate to use dried echinacea in its place.
 When using dried echinacea, I would recommend powdering the echinacea yourself so it’s as fresh as it can be.